kf-cuanschutz/CU-Anschutz-HPC-documentation/Dorado_installation_tutorial.md

 This guide is to demonstrate how to install Dorado as a module on Alpine.
 The module created is a personal one; unique to the user that installs it.

 If there is enough demand for Dorado, it can be turned into a public module available to all Alpine users.
+For more information about Dorado on Alpine, feel free to reach out to hpcsupport@cuanschutz.edu.

 ## Part 1: Unpacking the tarball